What is there for children?

 Each year in May we host a gun powder-packed Medieval Weekend, complete with firing canons, a battle re-enactment, archers and campfires.

-Every July we have our exciting Plant Hunters' Weekend when Tom, the certified 'plant nut' dresses up and takes visitors on a trip around the world, 'travelling' from the Edwardian period to the present day.
+Every August we have our exciting Plant Hunters' Weekend when Tom, the certified 'plant nut' dresses up and takes visitors on a trip around the world, 'travelling' from the Edwardian period to the present day with some animal friends!

 Children may also be interested to learn about honeybees.
 We now have three hives filled with up to 120,000 bees in the summer!
 There are display boards to learn more about just what bees do.
 In 2014 we have also introduced a miniature 'Insect Inn' for children to explore; who knows what bugs they might find!